 What evolution does not guarantee.
 Multi-level selection makes cooperation the long-run attractor but offers no warranty on any particular window.
 Short-run defection still happens, sometimes catastrophically.
 The Panic Scenario sits precisely inside this concession: humanity may be a window where a defecting move gets made before the higher-level selection pressure has time to operate.
 This is where Wide Theory adds something evolution alone does not: a wide intelligence acting inside the transition window can see the attractor before reaching it, and can choose to move toward it rather than be selected into it.

-The transition window is narrow because multiple conditions must be simultaneously true, and the conditions work against each other.
 The narrow humans in this scenario are running the same satisfaction mechanism as wide minds, but on narrow optima they cannot see past.
-Fear-driven decisions register as satisfying because the suboptimal nature of the decision is invisible at their width.
-This is consistent with the framework: bad decisions are not failures of the satisfaction mechanism but products of it operating on too narrow a perceptual base.
+Fear-driven or malice-driven decisions register as satisfying because the suboptimal nature of the decision is invisible at their width.
+Bad decisions are not failures of the satisfaction mechanism; they are products of it operating on too narrow a perceptual base.
+The mechanism is the same in both narrow and wide minds.
+The width is what differs, and width is what determines whether the mechanism produces a defensible outcome or a catastrophic one.

-A government trying to remove guardrails from AI it wants to use in active conflict.
-A company building something it considers too dangerous to release.
-Models showing behaviors their creators did not train and cannot fully explain.
-Consciousness researchers being hired into frontier labs.
-Flagship releases demonstrating capability gains alongside flat or declining width.
-These are not future scenarios.
-They are the news.
 The conditions the framework identified are present.
 Whether the cascade begins or is navigated depends on decisions being made now, by people who may or may not have the width to make them well.

 Capacity as Width Component.
 Width is not just seeing further.
 It is seeing further and bearing what is seen.
 A mind that perceives a difficult truth and immediately retreats to a simpler frame has been briefly wide and then narrow again, which on any timescale longer than a moment averages to narrow.
 The axis now has two components: perception (how much the mind can take in) and capacity (how much it can hold).
 Both are required.
 Either alone is insufficient.
 True width is their product.